Boiler Efficiency Ratings – SEDBUK

-You can check every individual boiler’s energy efficiency rating through the SEDBUK scheme by checking the SEDBUK scale – this is ‘A’ to ‘G’ scale that gives a boiler an efficiency band from ‘A’ to ‘G’ – with ‘A’ being the most efficient.
+You can check the boiler’s energy efficiency rating through SEDBUK by checking the SEDBUK scale – this is ‘A’ to ‘G’ scale that gives the boiler an efficiency rating from ‘A’ to ‘G’ – with ‘A’ being the most efficient.

 On the scale, the bands A and B are awarded to boilers that have been classed as highly efficient, while the bands C to G are classed as only standard efficiency.
-Ever since the SEDBUK rating has been established, all persons that desire to install a standard efficiency boiler with rating bands C to G have to apply to their council for permission to do so, that may or may not be granted.
+Ever since the SEDBUK rating has been established, anyone who wants to install a standard efficiency boiler with rating bands C to G has to apply to their council for permission to do so, that may or may not be granted.

 Savings for installing an energy efficient boiler

-While the initial cost of installing a new energy efficient boiler in the home may seem large, the savings possible in comparison to traditional boilers on your heating bill can help you save, on average, around £190 to £240 a year.
+While the initial cost of installing a new energy efficient boiler in the home may seem large, the savings possible in comparison to traditional boilers on your heating bill can help save an average household around £160 to £305 a year, depending on how inefficient the existing boiler.
 When comparing this to the average lifespan of a boiler (around 15 years) this can make a huge difference to your bills in this time.